Men’s Health Center & Urology

 Erectile dysfunction (ED) is the inability of a man to achieve or maintain an erection sufficient for his sexual needs or the needs of his partner.

 Erectile dysfunction is estimated to affect up to 30 million men in the United States, and over half of men between 40 and 70 years old.
 In many, erectile dysfunction can be an early sign of atherosclerosis, or “hardening of the arteries”.
 Erectile dysfunction may also signal other health concerns, including cardiovascular and/or neurological issues.
 Early diagnosis, intervention and behavioral and dietary changes can slow the progression and reduce the severity of erectile dysfunction, as well as improve overall cardiovascular health.
-Therefore, it is important to talk to your doctor if you have questions or concerns about erectile dysfunction.
+Therefore, it is important to talk to your doctor if you think you may have erectile dysfunction.

-At Urology of Indiana, we have experienced physicians who understand the impact erectile dysfunction can have on you and your partner.
-We have a specialized erectile dysfunction clinic that offers the full array of treatment options to improve sexual health and quality of life.
+Our Men’s Health Center team, led by Fellowship-Trained Urologist, Alex Tatem, MD, understands the impact erectile dysfunction can have on you and your partner.
+We offer a full array of the latest treatment options to improve sexual health and quality of life.

 - Heart disease